MicrosoftDocs/learn/learn-pr/azure/shift-nodejs-express-apis-serverless/includes/1-introduction.md

-Suppose you're responsible for an application that helps customers add, edit, view, and remove plans from their wish lists on your company's vacation planning website.
-Your Application Programming Interface (API), which is hosted on a server running Node.js and Express, is critical to the success of the application.
-It's challenging to scale the application up and down as needed while minimizing costs.
+Suppose you're responsible for an application on your company's vacation planning website that helps customers add, edit, view, and remove plans on their vacation wish lists.
+Your API, which is hosted on a server running Node.js and Express, is critical to the success of the application.
+It's challenging to manage the server, scale the application up and down as needed, and minimize costs.

-To reduce the burden of maintaining servers, you can use a serverless model to scale your application up and down as needed, reduce costs, and write less code.
-You can use Azure Functions to shift your API to a serverless model without having to rewrite your app.
+To reduce the burden of maintaining servers, you can migrate your application to a serverless model that scales up and down as needed, reduces costs, and requires less code.
+You can use Azure Functions to shift your API to a serverless model without having to rewrite your application.

 ## Learning objectives

-In this module, you refactor an Express API to a serverless architecture by following these steps:
+In this module, you refactor Express APIs to a serverless architecture by following these steps:

-1. Explore and run the Node.js Express APIs in the sample project.
+1. Explore and run a sample project that uses Node.js Express APIs.
-1. Create an Azure Functions application.
+1. Create an Azure Functions application and APIs.
 1. Refactor the Express routes and data calls to use the Functions application.
-1. Debug the serverless API by using Visual Studio Code.
+1. Debug the serverless app and API in Visual Studio Code.

 ## Prerequisites